Nir Felder: Film, television, and Broadway appearances

 Felder appears in the Netflix special Ben Platt Live from Radio City Music Hall accompanying Ben Platt.
-He has also performed with various musical acts on The Late Show with Stephen Colbert, The Tonight Show Starring Jimmy Fallon, NBC's Christmas in Rockefeller Center, Good Morning America, Late Night with Seth Meyers, The Late Late Show with James Corden, The Ellen DeGeneres Show, The View, Jimmy Kimmel Live!, The Today Show, the US Open Tennis Championships, as well as in the house bands of the Jimmy Kimmel Live! and Maya & Marty shows.
+He has also performed with various musical acts on The Late Show with Stephen Colbert, CBS Saturday Morning, The Tonight Show Starring Jimmy Fallon, NBC's Christmas in Rockefeller Center, Good Morning America, Late Night with Seth Meyers, The Late Late Show with James Corden, The Ellen DeGeneres Show, The View, Jimmy Kimmel Live!, The Today Show, the US Open Tennis Championships, as well as in the house bands of the Jimmy Kimmel Live! and Maya & Marty shows.

 He has played in the pit orchestras of the Broadway shows Spider-Man: Turn Off the Dark, The Book of Mormon and & Juliet, as well as participating in workshops for upcoming shows.

 He also appears on NPR's popular video series Tiny Desk, accompanying Keyon Harrold, PJ Morton, and Robert Glasper.

 Awards and honors

 In 2010, Felder was called "The Next Big Jazz Guitarist" by NPR.
 The station also occasionally uses Felder's song "Bandits" as theme music on several of its shows, including Fresh Air hosted by Terry Gross.

 In 2013, Felder won a Grammy Award for his work as guitarist on Terri Lyne Carrington's Money Jungle: Provocative in Blue, awarded "Best Jazz Instrumental Album".

+He has also played on multiple other Grammy-nominated recordings, including Keyon Harrold's Foreverland, and Rachel Eckroth's The Garden.

 In both 2021 and 2023, he won DownBeats Critic's Poll for "Rising Star Guitarist".